 How to file for no-fault divorce in Texas

 No-fault Texas divorce forms can be intimidating at first glance, but they don’t have to be.
 By Texas law, no-fault divorce papers state that the marriage has become “insupportable due to conflict between the parties and that there is no reasonable expectation of reconciliation.”

 Simply put, as long as both parties in question are rational and willing to work together, no-fault divorces in Texas are easier and cheaper for everyone involved.
 Requirements for no-fault divorces in Texas include:

 - One of the spouses must have lived in the state where the papers are being filed for at least 6 months and in the county for a minimum of 90 days.

 - Complete the Original Petition for Divorce Form, request for service, and a few other forms outlining how the two spouses would like to proceed with negotiating assets and property.

 - Couples with children will also have to fill out paperwork outlining the children’s possessions, child support order, medical support, etc.

 Thiessen Law Firm not only walks every involved party through this process, but we make sure that it is as easy as possible for everyone.
 Once all parties involved agree to the terms of the divorce, they can also complete a Divorce Settlement Agreement, which outlines all terms of the divorce.
-Keep in mind that no-fault divorces can be amended later to add a fault ground; depending on the court’s time lines and your scheduling order, original petitions can always be amended.
+Keep in mind no-fault divorces can be amended later to add a fault ground.
+Depending on the court’s time lines and your scheduling order, original petitions can always be amended.